Tableaux de bord des données

 “Data on occupational injuries are essential for planning preventive measures.
 For instance, workers in occupations and activities of highest risk can be targeted more effectively for inspection visits, development of regulations and procedures, and also for safety campaigns.”

 There are serious gaps in existing data coverage, particularly among groups that may be highly vulnerable to labour exploitation.
-For example, few countries provide information on injuries disaggregated between migrant and non-migrant workers.
+For example, few countries provide information on injuries for migrant and non-migrant workers.